msidhartha10/Wing_Aero_Structural_Model/README.md

 # Wing Aero-Structural Model (MATLAB)

 A modular MATLAB pipeline for **aerodynamic and structural analysis of finite wings** using classical methods.
-Starting from 2D airfoil data, the model applies finite-wing corrections, estimates spanwise loading, computes shear and bending, predicts deflection, and links results to mission performance via the Breguet range and endurance (propeller aircraft).
+Starting from 2D airfoil data, the model applies finite-wing corrections, estimates spanwise loading, computes shear and bending, predicts deflection and compare with FEA results from Static Structural (Ansys), and links results to mission performance via the Breguet range and endurance (propeller aircraft).

 If you are new, begin with the **Quick Start** section.